jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab.md

 No, it is not mandatory to define the network in the `docker-compose.yaml`.
 Docker compose will automatically create a network with the service names as aliases, if we do not specify one.

 ## Q6: If you would like to run a multi-container app, is it necessary to use docker compose (i.e. to define a service) or you can achieve the same objective using docker commands from the shell?
 Does a service offers more than just running a multiple container app with a single command?
-It is not necessary to use docker compose for a
+It is not necessary to use docker compose for a multi-container app.
+One can achieve the same thing by using docker commands in the command line.
+However, using docker compose is a better approach when dealing with multiple containers because the entire configuration is written down as code.
+This means that the configurartion can be versioned, reviewed, and contributed to through a version control system.
+Additionally, it is easy to share and to repeatedly execute without resorting to manual intervention.